line-chouchara/Tunify/README.md

 # Tunify
-Welcome to Tunify, where music meets your vibes ! 🎶
+Welcome to Tunify, where music meets your vibes! 🎶

 # Overview
 Tunify is a music discovery platform that goes beyond genres, crafting personalized recommendations tailored to your unique taste.
 Powered by cutting-edge technology, Tunify integrates with the Spotify API, providing real-time access to a vast music database for a dynamic and comprehensive music experience.